-Online training is available from many providers around the world, and includes webinars, virtual classrooms, readings materials, and ongoing exams, leading to accreditation.
+Online training is available from many providers around the world and includes webinars, virtual classrooms, reading materials, and ongoing exams, leading to accreditation.

 1. Association for Coaching (AC)

-Collaborative conversations with masters aim at developing you as a coach, growing your practice, and engaging with the broader coaching community.
+Collaborative Conversations with Masters aim to develop you as a coach, grow your practice, and engage with the broader coaching community.

 Meet the Supervisor: New Perspectives on Supervision

 This course introduces multiple supervisory styles and disciplines, including medical, performance, and leadership.

 This program provides recordings of webinars showing live coaching sessions in action, including the use of metaphors, mapping motivation, and coaching with clear language.

 The Fowler Academy offers professional coach training and certification and includes a fast-track to achieving Certified Professional Coach Credentials with only 20 hours of training.